toolkitties/toolkitty/README.md

 # Toolkitty (working title) 😻

-> P2P local-first autonomous coordination toolkit for collectives, organisers and venues to share resources and organise events in a collaborative calendar.
+> Autonomous coordination toolkit for collectives, organisers and venues to share resources and organise events in a collaborative calendar.

 Toolkitty is built for iOS, Android and Desktop with [Tauri](https://tauri.app/), [SvelteKit](https://svelte.dev/) and [p2panda](https://p2panda.org/).

 ## About

-Toolkitty is a peer-to-peer (P2P), local-first application for desktop and mobile designed to help collectives, festivals, organizers, venues and community spaces by facilitating decentralized resource exchanging and event coordination in a collaborative calendar.
+Toolkitty is a peer-to-peer (P2P), [local-first](https://www.inkandswitch.com/local-first/) application for desktop and mobile designed to help collectives, festivals, organizers, venues and community spaces by facilitating decentralized resource exchanging and event coordination in a collaborative calendar.
 We are building it for groups that value autonomy, resilience, and privacy in their organisational practices.

 ### Key features